getnamingo/registrar/docs/install-fossbilling.md

 2. In your contact page, you will need to list all company details, including registration number and name of CEO.

-3. Some manual tune-in is still required in various parts.

 ### ICANN MoSAPI Integration

 This script connects to [MoSAPI](https://mosapi.icann.org) to monitor registrar state and domain abuse reports (METRICA) using your ICANN-assigned credentials.